The pilots changing the face of aviation

 His aim is to bring more young people into an industry who may not think they have a place in it.

-In 2018, Savage co-created an organization called Fly for the Culture, which spotlights minority pilots on social media, encourages kids to try flying and helps fight financial roadblocks by offering scholarships for aviators-in-training.
+In 2018, Savage created an organization called Fly for the Culture, which spotlights minority pilots on social media, encourages kids to try flying and helps fight financial roadblocks by offering scholarships for aviators-in-training.

 Fly for the Culture is one of several organizations and programs seeking to improve aviation's grim diversity statistics, spotlight the current inequality ingrained in the industry and provide a community for those working in an industry where they don't always feel that they fit in.